Holiday Flat – Temporary Rentals: what is the Difference?

 A temporary rental is a second home.
 Tenants in this case are looking for a retreat, where they can relax, be in comfort and take advantage of a truly homely atmosphere, when not in the active hustle and bustle of their working lives.
 Above all, apartments that are destined to be temporary rentals should be cosy and not leave too sober an impression for the prospective inhabitant.
 Tenants generally do not bring their own furnishings or decoration with them in such circumstances.
 Most holiday rentals are fairly basic when it comes to décor and furnishings.
 Given the fact that they need to be cleaned in rather frequent intervals, the furnishings are basic and sparse – no carpets, textiles or specific decoration pieces.
 With holiday rentals, what counts is easy maintenance.
 Since holiday-makers spend most of their time outside of the apartment, making the flat feel genuinely cosy and inviting is not the greatest priority.

 Temporary rentals cost less than holiday flats.
-Regarding monthly rental costs, property owners tend to go by ‘typical’ rental prices for unfurnished apartments (including all ancillary costs and fittings) in the area.
-You can take a look that the current price level of a range of flat types on the Crocodilian website.
+Regarding monthly rental costs, property owners tend to go by ‘typical’ rental prices for unfurnished apartments (including heating, electricity and all auxillary costs.)
+You can take a look that the current price level of a range of flat types if you search for a furnished apartment on the Crocodilian website.
 The price for temporary rentals so be calculate in such a way that an apartment is practically always rented out.
 With holiday rentals, owners are focussed on prices on a nightly basis.
 In turn, they also need to consider vacancy periods.